Phoenix is HOT in September!

-Brian and I got away from the rain in Houston and into the heat in Phoenix and I mean the heat.
-It was 110 degrees at least each day and we got through it.
-Wow it was so hot!
-But it was a dry heat.
-LOL
+Brian and I got away from the rain in Houston and into the heat in Phoenix… and I mean the heat.
+It was 110 degrees at least each day, and we got through it.

-This is a game of pairs and we worked a lot on taking targets earlier in the targets flight path to give more time to take the 2nd target.
+This is a game of pairs and we worked a lot on taking targets earlier in the target’s flight path to give more time to take the second target.
 You need to be able to shoot the first target in a place to make the second target easy.

 Thanks, Ben Avery, for taking such good care of us.
 We’ll see you in February.